Giorgia Meloni: Early life

 Giorgia Meloni was born on 15 January 1977 in Rome, Italy.
 Her father, Francesco Meloni, was the son of Nino Meloni, a radio director from Sardinia, and the actress Zoe Incrocci from Lombardy.
 Meloni's mother, Anna Paratore, is from Sicily.
-Her father was a tax advisor and according to some political profiles had communist sympathies and voted for the Italian Communist Party, while her mother later became a novelist.
+Her father was a tax advisor and, according to some political profiles, had communist sympathies and voted for the Italian Communist Party, while her mother later became a novelist.

 Her father abandoned the family in 1978 when she was one year old, moving to the Canary Islands and remarrying.
-Meloni has four step-siblings from her father's second marriage.
+Meloni has four half-siblings from her father's second marriage.
 Seventeen years later, in 1995, he was convicted of drug trafficking and sentenced to nine years in a Spanish prison.
 He last contacted Meloni in 2006, when she became the vice-president of the Chamber of Deputies.
 Legal documents have revealed an alleged indirect economic link through a network of real estate companies in which the ex-wife Anna Paratore, mother of Giorgia Meloni, was a partner at various times.

 Meloni was raised in the working-class district of Garbatella in Rome, moving there after the more affluent home she had first lived in as an infant with her parents was destroyed in a house fire a few years after her father left.
 Her upbringing has been described by her family as impoverished.
 In her autobiography, Meloni wrote that her childhood and her family's breakdown influenced her political outlook.
 Meloni has a sister, Arianna, who was born in 1975 and has been appointed head of the party's political secretariat in 2023.
 Arianna was also partnered with Francesco Lollobrigida, who has been Minister of Agriculture since 22 October 2022.

 Education and early political activism

 In 1992, at 15 years of age, Meloni joined the Youth Front, the youth wing of the Italian Social Movement (MSI), a neo-fascist political party that dissolved in 1995.
-During this time, she founded the student coordination Gli Antenati ('The Ancestors'), which took part in the protest against the public education reform promoted by minister Rosa Russo Iervolino.
+During this time, she founded the student coordination Gli Antenati, which took part in the protest against the public education reform promoted by minister Rosa Russo Iervolino.
 In 1996, she became the national leader of Student Action, the student movement of the post-fascist National Alliance (AN), the national-conservative heir of the MSI, representing this movement in the Student Associations Forum established by the Italian Ministry of Education.

 In 1998, after winning the primary election, Meloni was elected as a councillor of the province of Rome, holding this position until 2002.
 She was elected national director in 2000 and became the first woman president of Youth Action, the AN youth wing, in 2004.
 During these years, she worked as a nanny, waitress, and bartender at the Piper Club, one of the most famous nightclubs in Rome.